 is situated Off the A512 (Ashby Road) near Coleorton Hall.
 It's signposted from the A512.

-Originally the south door of the church could be accessed from Coleorton Hall.
+Originally the north door of the church could be accessed from Coleorton Hall.
 However, following the sale of the Hall for residential development in 1997 the public could no longer walk in the grounds of the Hall or access the church from the south door.
 The boundary of Coleorton Hall goes right along the church wall.